juju/juju/README.md

 * Maintain portability

 If your infrastructure can’t be understood by everyone in your organisation, there’s an issue.
-Juju focuses on the applications that your software model defines and how they are related.
+Juju focuses on the applications that your deployment defines and how they are related.

 Requiring everyone to know every hostname, every machine, every subnet and every storage volume is brittle.
 This means change is complicated, on-boarding is difficult and tends to create knowledge silos.
-Juju makes those details available, but places the software model at the front.
+Juju makes those details available, but places the deployment model at the front.

 With Juju, your team maintains a practical high-level view that makes your backend more adaptable to changes over time.
 Extending your product should be as simple as deploying its first prototype.